ansuehu/mHubert-basque-ASR/txostena.md

 Text data was cleaned by removing special characters and used to construct a vocabulary.
 Audio data was resampled to 16 kHz and processed accordingly.
 Both the audio and text data were formatted and stored for efficient loading during training.

 #### Hyperparameter Tuning:
-Although extensive tuning was not performed, we adopted hyperparameters commonly used in previous mHuBERT fine-tuning experiments.
+Although extensive tuning was not performed, we adopted hyperparameters commonly used in other mHuBERT fine-tuning experiments.

 #### Training Strategy:
 Multiple training setups were explored, varying both the model type and the training mode.
 We compared the original HuBERT with the multilingual mHuBERT.
 Since these models are not task-specific, a Connectionist Temporal Classification (CTC) head was added for ASR.
 We experimented with two approaches: (a) fine-tuning only the CTC head, and (b) fine-tuning both the CTC head and the base model.